Hot Math Craft Posts

 Made some Sonobe modules with some note cards.
 I made a big one with poster paper...Paper magic

-Math Craft Monday: Community Submissions (Plus How to Make a Magic Square Tetraflexagon)
+Math Craft Monday: Community Submissions (Plus How to Make Escheresque Tessellated Cubes)

-It's Monday, which means once again, it's time to highlight some of the recent community submissions posted to the Math Craft corkboard.
-In this post, we'll also make a flexagon, which is a type of transformable object.
+It's once again Monday, which means it's time to highlight some of the most recent community submissions posted to the Math Craft corkboard.
+Since two of these posts were on polyhedral versions of M.C.
+Escher's tessellations, I thought we'd take a look at building a simple tessellated cube based off of imitations of his imagery.